Aerials and Feeders (HF)

 The open wire feeders and the two stubs are made of 16SWG (1/16 inch or 1.6mm diameter) enamelled copper wires spaced 0.90 inch apart with insulators approximately 5 -

 The original polythene insulators lasted some 5 years before becoming brittle from UV exposure.
-They have now been replaced with 8mm diameter acrylic rod insulators which should last rather longer.
+They have now been replaced with 8mm diameter acrylic rod insulators which have lasted longer.

 A half size version would work well down to 3.5MHz with an overall top length of 66 feet and stubs of 16 feet 6 inches in length.
 A quarter size with an overall top length of 33 feet and stubs of 8 feet 3 inches should work well down to 7MHz and easily fit into a small suburban garden.